famoseagle/sweatshop/README.markdown

     script/sweatshop

 By default, the script will run all workers defined in the app/workers dir.
 Every task will be processed on each queue using a round-robin algorithm.
 You can also add the `-d` flag which will put the worker in daemon mode.
 The daemon also takes other params.
-Add a '-h' for more details.
+Add a `-h` for more details.

     script/sweatshop -d
     script/sweatshop -d stop